-G. Board Approval Date.
+F. Board Approval Date.

 The general structure of the Fund's Statement of Investment Policy described herein was approved, by action of the Board of Trustees on November 18, 1999.
 Minor modifications to the Statement of Investment Policy were enacted by action of the Board on March 16, 2000 and August 16, 2000.
 Additional modifications to the Investment Policy Statement were adopted by the Trustees on May 20, 2004.
 Major modifications to the Statement of Investment Policy were adopted by the Trustees on June 16, 2009 and December 20, 2012.
-The current form of the Statement of Investment Policy was adopted by the Trustees on December 20, 2015.
+The current form of the Statement of Investment Policy was adopted by the Trustees on August 12, 2016to adopt actions taken by the Board in 2015 and 2016.